All Episodes

 I'll be honest with you, Steve.

-He proved me wrong, he proved the world wrong.
+He proved the world wrong.

-But but in terms of pure historical significance, he will go down in history as the greatest political organizer in the last 50 years.
+But in terms of pure historical significance, he will go down in history as the greatest political organizer in the last 50 years.

-It's very difficult to persuade people over to your side and then mobilize Steve.
+It's very difficult to persuade people over to your side and then mobilize, Steve.

 Hang on for a second.

-Uh, I want to, because you got your PhD at Harvard, then you went back, you taught in the university system.
+I want to, because you got your PhD at Harvard, then you went back, you taught in the university system.

 unidentified